managarm/libasync/docs/src/headers/recurring-event.md

 ### Arguments

 - `ct` - the cancellation token to use to listen for cancellation.

 ### Return values

 1. This method doesn't return any value.
 2. This method returns a sender of unspecified type.
-The sender completes with either `true` to indicate success, or `false` to indicate that the wait was cancelled, or that the condition was false.
+The value_type is of type `wait_if_result`, which is `success` to indicate success, or `cancelled` to indicate that the wait was cancelled, or `conditionFailed` when the condition was false.
-3. Same as (2)
+3. This method returns `true` on success and `false` on cancellation.

 ## Examples